Table of Contents

 Node.js and Golang both are emerging technologies for mobile app’s back-end development.
-This blog is going to compare both technologies and lets you know which one enjoys having an edge over others.
+This blog is going to compare both technologies and let you know which one enjoys having an edge over others.

 No one would be ready to compromise with the quality of their business app that they are going to develop, be it for startup or enterprise.
-So, the question is, what does define quality of applications?
+So, the question is, what defines the quality of applications?

-Well, there are a number of factors such as code quality, scalability, performance, features, etc., contribute an active participation to enhance an app’s quality.
-Back-end is another most important factor that has also an active role in defining app’s quality.
+There are many factors such as code quality, scalability, performance, features, etc., that contribute active participation to enhance an app’s quality.
+The back-end is another most important factor that has also an active role in defining the app’s quality.

 Even if your mobile app is complemented by the above factors, but not having a quality back-end, it will not be able to fulfill your business requirements.

-So, now it’s already prima facie – the importance of a quality, powerful and secure back-end for your application.
-You need to hire a right app development service that leverages the right tech stacks to develop a secure back-end for your mobile application.
+Now it’s already prima facie – the importance of a quality, powerful, and secure backend for your application.
+You need to hire the right app development service that leverages the right technology stacks to develop a secure backend for your mobile application.

-There are myriads of back-end development technologies like AWS, Node.js, PhP, Python, etc., available for developers.
+There are myriads of other back-end development technologies like AWS, PHP, Python, etc., available for developers.
 So, choosing the right one for your business app matching your requirements and target audience’s expectations sometimes becomes quite stringent.

-Meanwhile, you could in fact avoid the situation by focusing on the most popular tech stacks for back-end development, which are none other than Node.js and Golang.
-Now, you may be keen in knowing which one will be right for your app, isn’t it?
+Meanwhile, you could avoid the situation by focusing on the most popular technology stacks for back-end development Node.js and Golang.
+Now, you may be keen on knowing which one will be right for your app, isn’t it?

-Well, we are going to discuss here Node.js vs Golang 2019 and will help you in choosing the right one, fitting your business requirements, goals and expectations.
-Before getting delve into Node.js vs Golang 2019, let’s introduce both.
+Well, we are going to discuss here Node.js vs Golang in 2019 and will help you in choosing the right one, fitting your business requirements, goals, and expectations.
+Before getting delve into Node.js vs Go language debate, let’s introduce both.

-Is Golang the same as Go?
-Well, first appeared on November 10, 2009, Golang, also known as Go, is another most popular open-source programming language.
+Golang also is known as Go, first appeared on November 10, 2009, is another most popular open-source programming language.

-Golang is basically a compiled and more statically typed programming language.
-Developed by Google, Golang facilitates developers to create a more stable, simple, efficient and reliable back-end for apps.
+Golang is a compiled and more statically typed programming language.
+Developed by Google, Golang facilitates developers to create a more stable, simple, efficient, and reliable back-end for apps.

-It is highly mature but not as Golang – the actual reason is, this technology actually works with numerous APIs, which generally go for continuous changes.
-Node.js also supports the large audience.
+It is highly mature but not as Golang – the actual reason is, this technology works with numerous APIs, which generally go for continuous changes.
+Node.js also supports a large technology stack.

-Golang shares a higher maturity level compared to Node.js and supports the large audience.
+Golang shares a higher maturity level compared to Node.js and supports the large technology stack.

 Both Node.js and Go were introduced in the same year and entered in the market.

-Node.js is not considered to be much suitable for those of larger projects, mainly because of weaker parallel process.
+Node.js is not considered to be much suitable for those of larger projects, mainly because of weaker parallel processes.
 So, it is considered to be less scalable.

 Golang is said to be highly scalable and the best for developing larger projects.
 Goroutines are considered to be the most important thing of Golang, which offers numerous threads that can be performed in one go with parallel tasks.

-Node.js is basically single threaded and this is the reason why certain CPU bound tasks block the event loop as well.
+Node.js is single-threaded and this is the reason why certain CPU bound tasks block the event loop as well.
 This impacts on your app’s background performance and makes your app slow and thus annoying for your target users.

-Golang has a better and powerful concurrency and is considered to be right for larger back-end development related projects.
-Golang environment enables developers to run numbers of goroutines quickly, even without much use of RAM.
+Golang has a better and powerful concurrency and is considered to be right for larger back-end development projects.
+Golang environment enables developers to run many goroutines quickly, even without much use of RAM.

 When it comes to error handling, Node.js works on the traditional method to catch the issues quickly when they take place and perform greater solutions.

-Golang, on the other hand, works to separate compilation and run-time error, which makes it really tough to handle errors.
-This certainly increases difficulty for majority of developers.
+Golang, on the other hand, works on separate compilation and run-time errors, which makes it tough to handle errors.
+This certainly increases the difficulty for the majority of developers.

 Is Golang a back-end language?
 Golang is itself a language.
-So, developers need to have an in-depth knowledge of various important rules, process, programming concepts, etc., to develop back-end for web and mobile app.
+So, developers need to have an in-depth knowledge of various important rules, processes, programming concepts, etc., to develop the backend for web and mobile apps.

 Node.js is available with various ready-made solutions for app back-end development.
-So, these reduce the overall development time, effort and cost, and make the overall process streamline.
-For instance, NPM includes approximately 8,00,000 built-in building block that developers can easily install and run smoothly.
+So, these reduce the overall development time, effort and cost, and streamline the overall process.
+For instance, NPM includes approximately 8,00,000 built-in building blocks that developers can easily install and run smoothly.

-For deployment, Node.js requires installation of Node Package Manager (NPM) on the server or pulling down the application project code with pm2 on the server, in order to run it in the most effective way.
+For deployment, Node.js requires the installation of Node Package Manager (NPM) on the server or pulling down the application project code with pm2 on the server, to run it most effectively.

-For app back-end development with Golang, there is certainly no requirement for locale.
-The binary, produced automatically from build, generally gets dropped automatically to server.
+For app back-end development with Golang, there is certainly no requirement for the locale.
+The binary, produced automatically from the build, generally gets dropped automatically to the server.

-Golang has a small community with limited distributors.
+Golang has a small community with limited contributors.
 However, it is growing gradually year by year.

-It’s expected that you may have a clear understanding of the right technology for your app back-end development, after going through Node.js vs Golang 2019.
+We hope that you now have some understanding of the right technology for your app back-end development, after going through the above Node.js vs Golang debate.
 In some sections, Node.js is leading over Golang and vice-versa.
 So, it would be a good idea to define your business requirements and choose the right technology that matches perfectly with the same.

 We would love to hear your comments relating to the post.
 Got some other thoughts?
 Drop us words through our contact page.